 The lobby network at TRYP New York Times Square South Aside from having one of the longest and most misleading hotel names in New York – the hotel is closer to Madison Square Garden than Times Square – TRYP NYTSS, for short, stands out from the pack as a smart, good-looking moderately priced property.
 Among its smarts: a media suite with two HD TVs, Nintendo and a popcorn maker; sleeper sofas and bunk beds in the family suites; and a social media system for guests courtesy of LobbyFriend.

 The new looks – and names — at One UN New York and The Roger The Millenium UN Plaza and the Roger Williams underwent successful renovations – and name changes – that set them up for the 20-teens.
 One UN New York emerged with smart new diplomat-ready rooms in its West Tower.
-And The Roger, younger and sleeker than its RW predecessor, sports an inviting lobby (we like the changing photography exhibitions on the columns) and crisply glamorous rooms in ink-blue and white.
+And The Roger, younger and sleeker than its RW predecessor, sports an inviting lobby (I like the changing photography exhibitions on the columns) and crisply glamorous rooms in ink-blue and white.
 The hotel’s new icon – a bow tie – is sprightly, too.